whidyl/album-gen/README.md

 # Album Art Generator
-django/react app for quickly generating album artwork.
+django/react app that generates album art by layering random images from the internet together.
 Try it out: https://album-art-gen.herokuapp.com/